Alfresco/docs-alfresco/identity-service/latest/install/k8s/index.md

 6. (*Optional*) To set the number of replicas during deployment add the following line to the deployment command using the required number of replicas:

     ```bash
-    --set alfresco-identity-service.keycloak.keycloak.replicas=3
+    --set alfresco-identity-service.keycloakx.replicas=3
     ```

+7. To successfully deploy Identity Service with the specified realm being automatically imported, whilst preserving the `/auth` root path (*remember to set `MY_KEYCLOAK_HOST` appropriately*):

+    ```bash
+    --set alfresco-identity-service.keycloakx.command[0]="/opt/keycloak/bin/kc.sh" \
+    --set alfresco-identity-service.keycloakx.command[1]="start" \
+    --set alfresco-identity-service.keycloakx.command[2]="--import-realm" \
+    --set alfresco-identity-service.keycloakx.command[3]="--http-relative-path=/auth" \
+    --set alfresco-identity-service.keycloakx.command[4]="--hostname=${MY_KEYCLOAK_HOST}"
+    ```

+8. (*Optional*) To use an external database for persistence purposes you can refer to [this example](https://github.com/codecentric/helm-charts/blob/keycloakx-2.2.1/charts/keycloakx/examples/postgresql/readme.md){:target="_blank"}.
+If you choose to use PostgreSQL remember to also set the following, on top of the required configuration based on the example:

+    ```bash
+    --set alfresco-identity-service.keycloakx.postgresql.enabled=true
+    ```

-7. Navigate to `http://localhost:8080/auth` once all pods have started.
+9. Navigate to `http://localhost:8080/auth` once all pods have started.

-8. Enter a username and password to create an administrator user for the master realm.
+10. Enter a username and password to create an administrator user for the master realm.

 The administrator console for the `Alfresco` realm can be accessed at `http://localhost:8080/auth/admin/alfresco/console/`.
 The administrator user for this realm has the following credentials: